manystarsapart/skysynth/README.md

 4. play ACCIDENTALS
 5. view statistics on amount of time spent & no. of notes played
 6. control the volume
+7. change instruments to different synths
-7. RECORD and SAVE your melodies!
+8. RECORD and SAVE your melodies!

 ALSO: visual guide to playing is included